-Everyone knows if you are going to write your personal memoir or autobiography, you should settle on a catchy, one word title.
+Everyone knows if you are going to write your personal memoir or autobiography, you should settle on a catchy title.
 A catchy title is the Vegas Neon Sign of the memoir world.
-It must be something deeply philosophical, lightly amusing, and encompass the essence of person, journey, past, present and future.
+It must be something deeply philosophical, lightly amusing, and encompass the essence of person, journey, past, present and future, in three words or less.
 To stand the test of time, it should be short, in my opinion, and not too fussy.
 Examples of current pop-reference memoirs include:

 How hard can it be?
 Turns out, it's hard mostly because once you figure out a title, you need to find a domain name that’s not already taken.
 “Be patient, Leslie, These things take time.”
 I told myself.
 But, by August of this year, I felt like we were getting down to the wire.
 I want the blog to be able to launch soon after 2016, and I can't change a blog name mid-circumnavigation.
 That would just be silly.
 The pressure is mounting.